allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

   - `/usr/libexec/closured` needs be compiled from [dyld sources](https://opensource.apple.com/source/dyld/) (it needs a&nbsp;few
     modifications to compile),
-  - `read` invocation in `callClosureDaemon` needs to be fixed (I filled a&nbsp;[bug report](https://openradar.appspot.com/40522089) for this issue); for the sake of tests I&nbsp;fixed it with lldb `breakpoint command` and custom lldb script that invoked `read` in loop until it returned 0, or
+  - `read` invocation in `callClosureDaemon` needs to be fixed (I filed a&nbsp;[bug report](https://openradar.appspot.com/40522089) for this issue); for the sake of tests I&nbsp;fixed it with lldb `breakpoint command` and a&nbsp;custom lldb script that invoked `read` in a&nbsp;loop until it returned 0, or
 2. dyld closure needs to be generated and saved to the dyld cache... but... what is a&nbsp;dyld closure?